malhamdoosh/abseqPy/README.md

 `abseqPy` depends on a few external software to work and they should be properly installed and configured before running `abseqPy`.

+> `abseqPy` runs on Python 2.7 &mdash; fret not, Python 3.6 support is under way.

 ## The easy way

 This is the __recommended way__ of installing abseqPy's external dependencies.